mikeyang01/Benchmark_script_for_VPS/README.md

 # benchmark-script
-Works on Linux like Ubuntu, centOS, and etc.
+Works on Linux like Ubuntu, centOS, debian and etc.
 ## How to run
 In the command line, paste the following and enter.
 ```